jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 Now the tech lead can build a toolkit from that pattern, and give it to their dev team.

-`automate build toolkit --versionas "auto"`
+`automate build toolkit --asversion "auto"`

 > This command creates a standalone (cross-platform) package (`AcmeAPI.toolkit`) that will automatically be versioned and can now be installed by any contributor at Acme.
 >